In this page: Economic Indicators | Foreign Trade in Figures | Sources of General Economic Information | Political Outline | COVID-19 Country Response

 Note: (e) Estimated Data

-The agricultural sector represents only 2.9% of the country's GDP and employs 6% of the workforce (World Bank, latest data available).
+The agricultural sector represents only 3.1% of the country's GDP and employs 6% of the workforce (World Bank, latest data available).
 Croatia has 1.5 million hectares of agricultural land and more than 1.9 million hectares of forests (FAO).
-The country is self-sufficient in the production of wheat, corn, sugar beet, fruits, wine and olive oil; however, imports of agricultural products have been on the rise in recent years.
+The country is self-sufficient in the production of wheat, corn, sugar beet, fruits, wine, and olive oil; however, imports of agricultural products have been on the rise in recent years.
 The size of the farms is generally small (in most cases less than 3 hectares).
-According to preliminary figures from the State Bureau of Statistics (DZS), the net added value of the agricultural sector for 2022 was projected at HRK 8.7 billion, marking a growth of 1.1% y-o-y, while the value of real income in agriculture was estimated at HRK 12.7 billion (+0.8% y-o-y).
+According to preliminary figures from the State Bureau of Statistics (DZS), the net added value of the agricultural sector for 2023 was projected at EUR 1.8 billion, marking a decrease of 2.3% in relation to the previous year.
+Concerning the value of agricultural production, the latest projection pointed to an increase of 0.8%, to EUR 3.2 billion.

-The secondary sector contributes 19.8% of GDP and employs 28% of the active population.
-Croatian industry is concentrated in competitive activities: textiles, wood, steel industry, aluminium and the food industry.
+The secondary sector contributes 19.9% of GDP and employs 28% of the active population.
+Croatian industry is concentrated in competitive activities: textiles, wood, steel industry, aluminium, and the food industry.
 With more than one-third of the territory covered with forests, the wood industry is one of the fundamental sectors of the economy.
 The country has limited mineral resources.
-The manufacturing sector is estimated to contribute 11% of the national value added.
-Figures from the State Bureau of Statistics (DZS) show that industrial output grew 1.6% year-on-year in 2022, with the manufacture of vehicles registering the highest increase (26.4%).
+The manufacturing sector is estimated to contribute 12% of the national value added.
+Figures from the State Bureau of Statistics (DZS) show Croatia's industrial output dipped 0.1% on the year in 2023, after growing 1.6% one year earlier.

-The service sector represents 60.4% of the country’s GDP, employing 66% of the workforce.
+The service sector represents 60.9% of the country’s GDP, employing 66% of the workforce.
 The tourism sector, in particular, is among the key segments of the Croatian economy, accounting for almost a quarter of GDP, by far the largest share in the EU.
-After being hit hard by the economic crisis following the COVID-19 pandemic, the tourism sector recovered in 2022 when Croatia welcomed 18.9 million tourists (37% more than the previous year) and generated USD 13.8 billion in revenues from foreign tourists.
-According to the latest data by the European Banking Federation, the Croatian banking sector performance kept up a strong tone in the first half of 2022 as ROA (return on assets) remained virtually unchanged at 1.2, while ROE (return on equity) showed ongoing improvement at 9.5%.
+After being hit hard by the economic crisis following the COVID-19 pandemic, the tourism sector recovered in 2023, welcoming 20.6 million travelers who made 108 million overnight stays, which was 9% and 3% higher compared to 2022, equaling the 2019 record year (DZS).
+Five foreign-owned banks control over 80% of total assets and net profit in the country's banking system (S&P).

 Breakdown of Economic Activity By Sector | Agriculture | Industry | Services |